Health Screening for Secondary School

 Scoliosis is a condition where the normally straight spine curves to form an "S" shape or "C" shape.
 This is a deformity of the spine and should not be confused with poor posture.

 During the check-up, your child will be asked to face his/her back to the female nurse before being asked to remove their top.
 Your child's back will be examined from behind while standing upright and while bending forward so that the nurse can screen for abnormal curvature of the backbone (Forward Bending Test).
+This screens for Adolescent Idiopathic Scoliosis (AIS), a condition with no known cause that can worsen during puberty.
 If further assessment is required, your child will be referred to the Student Health Centre at the Health Promotion Board.

 Please access this Scoliosis Information Pamphlet for more information on Curved Spine (Scoliosis).